user-simon/eca-explorer/README.md

 is filled with cells (in an alternate terminal screen), but you can also manually specify the number of generations to compute, and then add a delay between the generations to make it scroll.

+A practical use case for this program has eluded researchers for years.

 # Usage